gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Display.ModBloonDisplay.md

 ## ModBloonDisplay.Damage Property

-How damaged the Bloon is
+How damaged the Bloon is, higher numbers = use when more damaged

 ```csharp
 public virtual int Damage { get; }